Z 3927 10 (Diazepam 10 mg)

 Pill imprint Z 3927 10 has been identified as Diazepam 10 mg.

-Diazepam is used in the treatment of anxiety; muscle spasm; alcohol withdrawal; seizures; status epilepticus (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
+Diazepam is used in the treatment of anxiety; muscle spasm; light sedation; alcohol withdrawal; night terrors (and more), and belongs to the drug classes benzodiazepine anticonvulsants, benzodiazepines.
 FDA has not classified the drug for risk during pregnancy.
 Diazepam 10 mg has a low potential for abuse relative to the drugs in schedule 3.
 The drug has a currently accepted medical use in treatment in the United States.
 Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.

 See also related documents.